NVE/Flood_forecasting/README.md

 If you find a bug or think of an interesting new feature, please file a new [issue](https://github.com/fbaffie/Flood_forecasting/issues).
 Please refer to the guidelines for filing issues at the end of this readme.

 ## Aim
 Provide the flood forecasters with an easy to use and customizable graphical user interface (GUI) for flood forecasting and model evaluation.
+Eventually, we want the app to run continuously on the intranet, and update data 4 times a day: 8:00, 11:00, 13:00, 20:00.

 ## Running the app